Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 The good scenario: one SR per color (Red, Blue, Green, Yellow), each tied to a specific deck archetype, no multicolor combinations.
 Then a player who commits to one deck only needs the SR for their main color in playset — three copies of one Secret Rare.
 Roughly three retail boxes or one-and-a-half Beta Boxes. €100–330 per player if you stick to your color.

 The bad scenario: all four SRs are multicolor staples that run in every serious deck and need to be tripled.
-Twelve Secret Rare cards total, at a 1/24 retail rate.
-That’s 12 retail boxes of mandatory purchasing just for the four SRs.
-At €100–110 per display: at least €1,200–1,320 per player, purely for the chase slots.
-Using the secondary market as an escape assumes those cards are actually available there — with a launch featuring 47,636 backers, supply on Cardmarket could take weeks to reach any meaningful volume after release.
+Twelve Secret Rare cards total (3 copies × 4 distinct SRs), at a 1/24 retail rate.
+Naive math: 12 boxes for 12 SR pulls.
+The real number lands significantly higher, because 12 random pulls across 4 SR types won’t cleanly hit 3-of-each — the Coupon Collector duplication effect (random pulls hit the same SR multiple times) pushes the expected count to roughly 15 boxes, realistic with variance 15–20.
+At €100–110 per display: €1,500–2,200 per player, purely for the chase slots.
+Using the secondary market as an escape assumes those cards are actually available there — with 49,260 backers, supply on Cardmarket could take weeks to reach any meaningful volume after release.

 On the official WeirdCo Discord, a developer clarified: the assumption that all Secret Rares are Legend cards is wrong.
 The SRs are not all Legends.
 Reassuring and unsettling at the same time — no pure Legend-chase collection, but the cards could be anything: expensive Netrunner program, small utility piece, board sweeper.
 Every color could depend on one SR regardless of what role it plays.